roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 Finally, how can we identify spots in our codebase that don't communicate their intend well?

 One of the [Python's Zens](https://en.wikipedia.org/wiki/Zen_of_Python) is "there should be one and only one way to do things".
 The obvious and expected approaches should be preferably used to solve problems.
-The approaches that doesn't surprise you when you read the code.
+The approaches don't surprise you when you read the code.
 That would reduce the mental burden and significantly improve codebase maintenance.
 All code pieces that can not be described that way should be on the list of candidates to be refactored or revisited.

-This rules from the Python Zen is related to another famous rule which is [the rule of the least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+This rule from the Python Zen is related to another famous rule which is [the rule of the least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 Your code should not astonish its readers and it should make them read it twice to understand.

 In the real life, it may be harder to achieve high brevity of the code.
 After all, it's all about trade-offs.
-However, you should always remember about your best friends on this way: language idioms, comments, because using them does take you closer to that goal.
+However, you should always remember about your best friends on this way: language idioms and comments, because using them does take you closer to that goal.

 ## References